-LED COLOR STATUS DESCRIPTION LAN1~4 Green On The Zyxel Device has a successful 10/100/1000 Mbps Ethernet connection with a device on the Local Area Network (LAN).
-Blinking The Zyxel Device is sending or receiving data to/from the LAN at 10/100/1000 Mbps.
+LED COLOR STATUS DESCRIPTION Internet Blue On Your device has a WAN IP address (either static or assigned by a DHCP server), PPP negotiation was successfully completed (if used) and the DSL connection is up.
+Blinking The Zyxel Device is sending or receiving IP traffic.
+Off There is no Internet connection or the gateway is in bridged mode.
+Red On The Zyxel Device attempted to make an IP connection but failed.
+Possible causes are no response from a DHCP server, no PPPoE response, PPPoE authentication failed.
+LAN1~4 Blue On The Zyxel Device has a successful 10/100/1000 Mbps Ethernet connection with a device on the Local Area Network (LAN).
+Blinking The Zyxel Device is sending or receiving data to/from the LAN at 10/100/ 1000 Mbps.
 Off The Zyxel Device does not have an Ethernet connection with the LAN.
-WLAN/WPS Green On The 2.4 GHz or 5 GHz wireless network is activated.
-Blinking The Zyxel Device is communicating with 2.4 GHz or 5 GHz wireless clients.
-Orange Blinking The Zyxel Device is setting up a WPS connection with a 2.4 GHz or 5 GHz wireless client.
-Off The 2.4 GHz or 5 GHz wireless network is not activated.
-Phone1, Phone2 Green On A SIP account is registered for the phone port.
-Blinking A telephone connected to the phone port has its receiver off of the hook or there is an incoming call.
-Orange On A SIP account is registered for the phone port and there is a voice message in the corresponding SIP account.
-Blinking A telephone connected to the phone port has its receiver off of the hook and there is a voice message in the corresponding SIP account.
+2.4G WLAN/ Blue On The 2.4 GHz wireless network is activated.
+WPS Blinking The Zyxel Device is communicating with 2.4 GHz wireless clients.
+Amber Blinking The Zyxel Device is setting up a WPS connection with a 2.4 GHz wireless client.
+Off The 2.4 GHz wireless network is not activated.
+5G WLAN/ Blue On The 5 GHz wireless network is activated.
+WPS Blinking The Zyxel Device is communicating with 5 GHz wireless clients.
+Amber Blinking The Zyxel Device is setting up a WPS connection with a 5 GHz wireless client.
+Off The 5 GHz wireless network is not activated.
+Phone Blue On A SIP account is registered for at least one phone port.
+Blinking A telephone connected to one of the phone port has its receiver off the hook or there is an incoming call.
+Amber On A SIP account is registered for the phone port and there is a voice message in the corresponding SIP account.
+Blinking A telephone connected to the phone port has its receiver off the hook and there is a voice message in the corresponding SIP account.
 Off The phone port does not have a SIP account registered.
-USB Green On The Zyxel Device recognizes a USB connection through the USB slot.
-Blinking The Zyxel Device is sending/receiving data to /from the USB device connected to it.
-Off The Zyxel Device does not detect a USB connection through the USB slot.